JereKuusela/valheim-expand_world/README.md

   - data: ZDO data override.
 - applyRandomDamage (default: `false`): If true, pieces are randomly damaged.
 - exteriorRadius: How many meters are cleared, leveled or no build.
 If not given for blueprints, this is the radius of the blueprint (+ 2 meters).
+  - Note: Maximum suggested value is 32 meters.
+Higher values go past the zone border and can cause issues.
 - clearArea (default: `false`): If true, vegetation is not placed within `exteriorRadius`.
 - noBuild (default: `false`): If true, players can't build within `exteriorRadius`.
 If number, player can't build within the given radius.
 - noBuildDungeon (default: `false`): If true, players can't build inside dungeons within `exteriorRadius`.
 If number, player can't build inside dungeons within the given radius.